Can You Have A Yeast Infection Without Discharge? | Essential Insights

 Can you have a yeast infection without discharge?

 Yes, it is possible to have a yeast infection without any noticeable discharge.
-Many individuals may experience symptoms like itching or burning sensations without the typical thick, white discharge associated with yeast infections.
+Many individuals may experience symptoms like itching, irritation, redness, or burning sensations without the typical thick, white discharge associated with yeast infections.

-This variation in symptoms can be due to individual differences in immune response and the specific strain of Candida involved.
+This variation in symptoms can be due to individual differences in immune response, the severity of the infection, and the specific Candida species involved.

 What are the common symptoms of a yeast infection without discharge?